Boston Tea Party

 Honoring our Boston Tea Party Participants in Virginia

 While many of those participants who joined in the Boston Tea Party remained in the colonial New England area, some traveled south and migrated to Virginia.
-Those known individuals include:
+Those known individuals are interred in Alexandria, Virginia to include:

 • Samuel Cooper (1755–1840)—published one of the few written accounts of his experience that is extant today; he is buried at Christ Church Episcopal Cemetery in Alexandria, Va.; see SAR PRS biography at Patriot P-138621.
 Local chapter story at GWSAR.org.